SC to host 18th meeting of Chief Justices of SCO member states from Mar 10 to 12 | Law-Order

 - India

 ''Meeting of the Presidents of the Supreme Courts allows for a constant dialogue on a wide range of issues, giving a new impetus to the development of relations and allowing the development of mechanisms for further improving the work of the judiciary,'' it said, adding the first such meeting was held on September 22, 2006 in Shanghai. ''Since then, the Institute of interaction between the Chief Justices of the Supreme Courts has occupied a special place in the Organization, significantly complementing an established unique practice of cooperation…India assumed rotational presidency of the Shanghai Cooperation Organization for a year in September 2022 through the Samarkand declaration last year,'' it said.
-The apex court press statement said Indian participation in the meeting will include the Chief Justice of India, DY Chandrachud, and the judges of the apex court, among others.
+The apex court press statement said Indian participation in the meeting will include the Chief Justice of India, DY Chandrachud, and Supreme Court judges Sanjay Kishan Kaul and K M Joseph, among others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)